Regularity structures for quasilinear singular SPDEs: Introduction

-Dealing with quasilinear singular SPDEs rather than semilinear singular SPDEs requires a twist that appears in the form of an infinite dimensional ingredient.
-It is related in our formulation \eqref{EqModifiedQgKPZ} to the fact that our structure needs to be stable by the operator $\mcI_{(0,2)}\defeq\bsD^2\mcI$.
-In the previous works using regularity structures this infinite dimensional feature appeared under the form of a one parameter family of heat kernels or abstract integration operators.
+Dealing with quasilinear singular SPDEs rather than with semilinear equations requires a twist that appears in the form of an infinite dimensional ingredient.
+It is related in our formulation \eqref{EqModifiedQgKPZ} to the fact that our structure needs to be stable under the operator $\mcI_{(0,2)}$.
+In the previous works using regularity structures \cite{OttoWeber, GerencserHairer, OSSW2} this infinite dimensional feature appeared under the form of a one parameter family of heat kernels or abstract integration operators.
 Our regularity structure is different from the regularity structures used in these works.
-Its $T$-space $T=\bigoplus_{\beta\in A}T_\beta$ will have infinite dimensional homogeneous spaces $T_\beta$ whose basis elements will be the usual trees associated with the generalized (KPZ) equation, with an additional integer decoration $p$ on each edge accounting for how many times the operator $\mcI_{(0,2)}$ is applied to this edge.
+Its model space $T=\bigoplus_{\beta\in A}T_\beta$ has infinite dimensional homogeneous spaces $T_\beta$ whose basis elements are the usual trees associated with the generalized (KPZ) equation with an additional integer decoration $p$ on each edge accounting for how many times the operator $\mcI_{(0,2)}$ is applied to this edge.
 The same infinite dimensional ingredient appeared in Bailleul \& Mouzard's work \cite{BailleulMouzard} in a paracontrolled setting.

-We set the scene in Section \ref{SectionSetting}, where the function spaces we work with are introduced together with our regularity structure.
+\textbf{\textit{Organization of the work} --} We set the scene in Section {\sf\ref{SectionSetting}}, where the function spaces we work with are introduced together with our regularity structure.
 We introduced in particular a non-classical spacetime elliptic operator to define our parabolic spaces.
-For reader's convenience some properties of its heat kernel are proved in Appendix {\sf \ref{SectionAppendix}}.
-Section \ref{SectionLocalWellPosed} is dedicated to proving that equation \eqref{EqModifiedQgKPZ} is locally well-posed in the full subcritical regime.
-The analysis of the renormalized equation problem is done in Section \ref{SectionRenormalization}, where we give in particular in Section \ref{SubsectionPreparationMaps} an explicit description of the functions $\chi^a_\tau$.
-We take profit all the way of the fact that a number of known results in the usual setting of regularity structures have direct analogues in our setting.
-As in \cite{GerencserHairer} this explains the relatively short size of the present work.
+For the reader's convenience some properties of its heat kernel are proved in full detail in Appendix {\sf \ref{SectionAppendix}}.
+Section {\sf\ref{SectionLocalWellPosed}} is dedicated to proving the local well-posedness of the modelled form of Equation \eqref{EqQgKPZBis} in the full subcritical regime.
+The analysis of the renormalized equation is done in Section {\sf\ref{SectionRenormalization}}, where we give in particular an explicit description of the renormalization counterterm.

+\textbf{\textit{Notations} --} {\it We use the sign $a\defeq b$ to define $a$ as being equal to $b$.
+We denote by $\bbN,\bbZ,\bbQ,\bbR$ the sets of all nonnegative integers, integers, rational numbers, real numbers, respectively.
+We define the the parabolic scaling as the vector